pidg3/tn-tech-test/README.md

 ### Plan

+(Thought it would be worth including my train of thought as I went through this - see sub bullets)

 Basic version:

-- [] Decide on scraper to use (looks like content loaded dynamically)
+- [x] Decide on scraper to use (looks like content loaded dynamically)
+  - *Tried out Beautiful Soup - didn't work due to dynamic content, as expected.*
+  - *However the parser seems nice.
+Let's try using Selenium to fully load the page, and then pass to Beautiful Soup to grab the actual data.*
 - [] Hack together basic scraper to grab property name and print to console
 - [] Structure things properly and add tests
 - [] Grab other fields (amenity list may be slightly tricker as full list in modal) and print